Pack These Camping Essentials & Rest Easy…

 A cooler keeps your food safe from the outdoor elements and animals.

-A high-performance cooler will keep your foods fresh and cold for at least three days after being opened.
+A high-performance cooler will keep your foods fresh and cold for at least three days.

-Plus, a good cooler helps keep your campfire beverages cold.
+Plus, a good cooler keeps your campfire beverages cold.

-And I like the coolers where you can grab what you need (beer) without having to sort through your food items in the dark.
+I like the coolers where you can grab what you need (beer) without having to sort through the food items in the dark.

 I own a large, sturdy cooler that doubles as an extra seat for your friend who forgot his camping chair!